 Inexpensive easy gift wrapping ideas when you have no gift wrap can be a challenge but I have risen to the occasion many a time.
+There are many creative ways to wrap gifts!
 Yes, I have been the person who realized just as we are running out the door to a children's birthday party that not only did I not wrap the gift yet, but we have no wrapping paper.

 Even the best organized homes can have those panic moments when you need to be somewhere first thing in the morning, your gift is bought and is ready to go and you just realized that there is not a scrap of suitable wrapping paper anywhere in the house.